dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 No dynos on ⬢ rocky-hamlet-67506
 ```

-By default, the app is deployed on a free dyno which doesn't access request.
+By default, the app is deployed on a free dyno which doesn't accept requests by default.
 Free dynos will sleep after a half hour of inactivity.
 This causes a delay of a few seconds for the first request upon waking.

 To start the dyno run the following:

 ```
 $ heroku ps:scale web=1
 ```

 ### See the logs

 Heroku treats logs as streams of time-ordered events aggregated from the output streams of all your app and Heroku components,
 providing a single channel for all of the events.

 ```